cjavilla-stripe/checkout-workshop/steps/05-gifts.md

 done because you've been helping out on the support side.

-In addition to slanging code, you're also the first line of defence for support@airborne-treats.store.
-Volume has gone up over the past couple weeks from 10-20 tickets per day to 40-50 tickets on a heavy day.
+In addition to slanging code, you're also the first line of defence for `support@airborne-treats.store`.
+Volume has gone up 📈 over the past couple weeks from 10-20 tickets per day to 40-50 tickets on a heavy day.

 One thing you've noticed is about 10% of these tickets are folks asking to change their order so that its delivered annonymously to another person with a note.

 Several customers are now starting to buy ice-cream and have it delivered to their friends, especially those friends in Ashville, where its quite fun to see a drone land and drop off a box of ice-cream pints!

-You decide that this weekend while the support queue is quiet, you'll bang out a new feature to support gifting.
-It'll collect an optional gift note that will be written by hand.
+You decide that this weekend, while the support queue is quiet, you'll bang out a new feature to support gifting.
+The site needs a form to collect an optional gift note that will be written by hand.
 The notes will be special, beautifully hand written; the team is already stretched super thin, so you need a way to make sure this doesn't kill the business.

 Since demand is so high, what if we charge by the character?
 That'll align our cost center with the value add.